 Craps table

-That leaves us with 4, 5, 6, 8, 9, and 10.
-These are called points.
-If a shooter rolls one of them, he keeps on throwing.
-To win, he has to score the same number again before rolling a seven.
-If he does, he wins and starts again.
-If he rolls a seven, he loses and a new shooter gets to try his or her luck.
+The remaining numbers – 4, 5, 6, 8, 9, and 10 – are called points.
+If the shooter rolls one of these numbers, they keep on throwing.
+To win, they must score the same number again before rolling a seven.
+If they succeed, they win and start again.
+If they roll a seven, they lose, and a new shooter gets to try his or her luck.
 Again, the same rules for pass line or don’t pass bets apply.
 If the shooter wins, pass line bets win.
 If he “sevens out”, people who bet don’t pass win.

 Let’s say you start your betting with a $5 bet on the pass line.
 You place your chip on a field on the table marked pass line.
 The shooter throws and dice rolls seven.
 You have doubled your bet and you can either take your winnings or keep playing.
 If you decide to let it ride, it is called pressing your bet.
 The shooter now rolls a six, which now becomes the point.
 To mark this, the dealer places a puck on the number six in the Place Bets section on the table, so everyone knows the point.
 The puck has two sides, marked On and Off, marking whether come bets are allowed or not.
 In order to win, he has to roll another six before he hits a seven.